Skein lasagna modules for 2-handlebodies: The unknot with non-zero framing

 Therefore, after dividing by the relations $\phi(v) \sim v$, everything collapses to zero:

 Let us now consider the case $p < 0$.
 Using \eqref{eq:KhRp-}, we get

 It follows that $\cKhR_{2,0}^{0, *}(U, p)$ is supported in quantum gradings of the form $j=-2k$ for $k \geq 0$.

 We start by looking at the quantum grading $j=0$.
 From Theorem~\ref{thm:ZHn} we see that each $Z(H^n)_0$ is a copy of $\Z$ (generated by $1$), and hence the same is true for $Z(H^n)^\vee_0$.
-In the equivalence relation we have no relations of the form $\psi(v) \sim 0$, because the targets of the maps $\psi$ are in degrees $j < 0$.
+In the equivalence relation all relations of the form $\psi(v) \sim 0$ are trivial because the targets of the maps $\psi$ are in degrees $j < 0$.
 The braid group action is the identity, and from \eqref{eq:phi-} we see that the maps

 are isomorphisms.
 Hence, the relations $\phi(v) \sim v$ identify together all the different $Z(H^n)_0 \cong \Z$, and we have

 Next, we look at quantum gradings $j = -2k$ with $k >0$.
 Using the notation $X_I^\vee$ from Section~\ref{sec:dual}, the formula \eqref{eq:psi-} for the map $\psi$ can be re-written as